ruricolist/serapeum/README.md

 without package conflicts.

+Alternatively, now that package-local nicknames are generally available, the `serapeum/rec` package reexports the symbols of both (along with other utilities used by Serapeum itself):

+    (defpackage ... (:local-nicknames (:rec :serapeum/rec)))

 There may already be too many utility libraries for Common Lisp.
 Releasing another has become something to apologize for, not celebrate.
 But I would rather make my apologies than have to maintain